dotel-saramsz/DepartmentDatabase/README.md

 2. import connection, transaction (for data modification operations) from django.db
 3. connection.cursor returns a cursor object that is used to execute(), fetchone(), fetchall() results of the query execution
 4. We avoid the django model layer completely and make our own classes for each table and custom methods for insert, update, list or filter operations

+Note:
+You need a database named 'departmentDatabase' and a running mysql server to establish a connection with the django app.